Ajfriel86/PilateParadise/README.md

 This website was constructed in VS Code and deployed on GitHub.
 The steps taken to deploy this website from its [GitHub Repository](https://github.com/Ajfriel86/PilatesParadise) are as follows:

 - Log into GitHub
-- Go to the list of repositories on the left-hand side of the screen.
+- Go to the list of repositories on the left-hand side of the screen
 - Click on the repository - [PillatesParadise](https://ajfriel86.github.io/pilatesparadise)
-- Choose the settings tab from the menu items across the top of the page; it is the ninth choice and last option on the menu items.
+- Choose the settings tab from the menu items across the top of the page; it is the 9th tab on the menu items list.
-- Once the settings page has loaded scroll down to Pages.
+- Under 'Code and automation,' the last choice on the list is 'Pages'
+- In the 'Source' section, choose 'Deploy from a branch'
-- In the source section, choose the master branch.
+- In the 'Branch' section, choose the branch you wish to deploy
-- On selecting this the page is automatically refreshed and the website is deployed.
+- Select, or click, the 'Save' button
-- A link to the website is then displayed, this is the deployed website address.
+- A link to the deployed website is then displayed at the top of the page

 ### How To Clone a GitHub Repository

-- On GitHub.com, navigate to the main page of the repository.
+- On GitHub.com, navigate to the main page of the repository
-- Above the list of files, click <>  Code.
+- Above the list of files, click <>  Code
-- Copy the URL for the repository.
+- Copy the URL for the repository
-- Open Git Bash.
+- Open Git Bash
-- Change the current working directory to the location where you want the cloned directory.
+- Change the current working directory to the location where you want the cloned directory
-- Type git clone, and then paste the URL you copied earlier.
+- Type git clone, and then paste the URL you copied earlier
-- Press Enter to create your local clone.
+- Press Enter to create your local clone

-These steps can be found in the help documentation for GitHub here:
+These steps can where found in the help documentation for GitHub here:
 - [Cloning a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)

 ---